 If you are not using a lawyer for whatever reason, then you’ll need to find a title company to conduct the title search.
 Your real estate agent can probably give you some names.
 In addition to conducting the title search, the title company will also provide you with standard forms for purchasing real estate, and will make sure the deed is properly recorded after the closing.

 Title Insurance.
 If you are borrowing money, the lender will require you to buy lender’s title insurance at closing.
-This protects the lender against most financial losses that are caused by title problems discovered after the sale, such as liens, fraud, or long-lost relatives who claim ownership in the property.
-You, as the buyer can also purchase buyer’s title insurance, giving you the same protection – although buyer’s policies are usually a lot more expensive than lenders’ policies.
+This protects the lender against most financial losses that are caused by past title problems discovered after the sale, such as liens, fraud, or long-lost relatives who claim ownership in the property.
+You, as the buyer can also purchase buyer’s title insurance, giving you the same or greater protection – although buyer’s policies are usually a lot more expensive than lenders’ policies.
 In some states, prices are regulated, in some it pays to shop around.
-Of course, title insurance is insurance, with the usual fine print and exclusions, but it protects you against most title problems.
-It’s a good idea to make your offer are made contingent on the ability to buy title insurance.
+Policies vary as to what is covered and to what dollar amount.
+Of course title insurance is a contract with the usual fine print and exclusions, but it money well spent and protects you against most title problems.
+It’s a good idea to make your offer are made contingent on your ability to buy title insurance.

 Warranty Deed.
 The deed is the only legal way to prove and transfer real estate ownership in the U.S. There are different kinds of deeds, including the quitclaim deed and grant deed.
 However the warranty deed is the strongest type.
 With a warranty deed, the seller guarantees that he is transferring good title to you and will pay to defend your title if it is ever challenged.
 This is similar to the protection you get with buyer’s title insurance – so either a warranty deed or buyer’s title insurance affords you good protection against title problems.